|www.easygofarm.net All rights reserved.

 whether or not you actually have parasites.

-We sometimes talk about "pet alpacas", but as cuddly as
+while we sometimes talk about "pet alpacas", as cuddly

 Most of them don't like to be petted or even touched.
 There